 The Period of Purification and Enlightenment occurs during Lent and has the character of a time of retreat for the elect and candidates.
 The centerpiece of this period of prayerful preparation is the celebration of the scrutinies.

-The elect and candidates are advised to refrain from their usual activities on Holy Saturday, spend time in prayer and reflection and observe a fast, to the extent to which they are able (RCIA No. 185).
-The preparation rites (RCIA No. 185ff) assist this process of prayer and reflection.
+The elect and candidates are advised to refrain from their usual activities on Holy Saturday, spend time in prayer and reflection and observe a fast, to the extent to which they are able (OCIA No. 185).
+The preparation rites (OCIA No. 185ff) assist this process of prayer and reflection.

 Celebrating the Sacraments of Initiation